 The study, published in the Journal of Applied and Environmental Microbiology, found that U.S. currency, a porous surface, had the lowest average transfer efficiency of any of the surfaces considered – ranging from 0.05 percent to 0.2 percent – while that efficiency was measured at average levels as high as 79.5 percent among the nonporous surfaces.

-As organizations that are deeply involved in ensuring and monitoring the delivery and utilization of cash every day across the USA, we wholeheartedly support the observance of good hygiene practices with respect to cash handling by both consumers and merchants.
+As organizations that are deeply involved in ensuring and monitoring the delivery and utilization of cash every day across the USA, we wholeheartedly support the observance of good hygiene and cleaning practices of cash handlers by both consumers and merchants.
 Protecting and maintaining public health is and must be the highest priority for us all.

 Ensuring the continued availability of the option to pay with cash is also of crucial importance to our constituencies, including the hundreds of millions of Americans we serve who depend upon using U.S. currency each day.
 We are not aware of any reliable scientific evidence indicating that practicing good hygiene, or safeguarding the public’s health, requires consumers and businesses to give up the convenience, security, or privacy protections that cash transactions continue to offer.